canonical/spark-client-snap/README.md

 # Usage

 ## Submit Spark Job
-Canonical's Charmed Data Platform solution for Apache Spark runs Spark jobs on your Kubernetes cluster.
-You can get started right away with [Microk8s](https://microk8s.io) - the mightiest tiny Kubernetes distro around!
-You can install MicroK8s on your Ubuntu laptop, workstation, or nodes in your workgroup or server cluster with just one command - `snap install microk8s --classic`.
-Learn more at [microk8s.io](https://microk8s.io)

 To submit a Spark job to your Kubernetes cluster, you would require:
-- The ```Kubernetes Master or Control Plane URL```.
+- The *Kubernetes Master or Control Plane URL*.
 Please use ```kubectl cluster-info``` to figure that out
-- The ```Spark Container Image``` to be used for job execution.
+- The *Spark Container Image* to be used for job execution.
-- The ```K8S Service Account``` created during the installation phase or use if you already have one.
+- The *K8S Service Account* created during the installation phase or use if you already have one.
-  - Make sure you do provide the correct ```K8S namespace``` for the service account as well
+  - Make sure you do provide the correct *K8S namespace* for the service account as well
-- The ```CA certificate``` extracted during the installation phase.
+- The *CA certificate* extracted during the installation phase.
 You will need the file name with CA cert contents.
-- The ```Outh Token``` generateed during the installation phase.
+- The *OAuth Token* generateed during the installation phase.
 Provide it as a file to the spark-submit command.
-- The ```S3 credentials and Endpoint``` need to be provided in case the data (and/or code) is placed in S3.
+- The *S3 credentials and Endpoint* need to be provided in case the data (and/or code) is placed in S3.

 Please execute the following commands to submit your Spark job in cluster mode to Kubernetes.